shakyShane/serde-zod/readme.md

 | Option<String>                         | z.string().optional()            |
 | Struct/Enum fields                     | z.object({ ... })                |

-See the [tests](https://github.com/shakyShane/serde-zod/blob/main/app/src/main.rs) for more examples
+See the [tests](https://github.com/shakyShane/serde-zod/blob/main/app/src/main.rs) for more examples, or the [Typescript output](./app/types.ts) to see what it generates.

 ## Basic Usage